BC Tourism and Hospitality Employment Tracker

 Key Takeaways:

-• While overall employment in the Tourism and Hospitality industry decreased by 3.8% in March 2024, the percentage of workers employed full-time slightly increased from February 2024 to March 2024 (61% in February 2024 vs 62% in March 2024)
+• Overall employment in the Tourism and Hospitality industry increased by 2.9% in October 2024, but the percentage of workers employed full-time remained unchanged from September 2024 (64% in September 2024 vs 64% in October 2024).

-• In March 2024, Transportation and Travel led BC tourism sectors with approximately 86% full-time workers, as compared to a low of 47% full-time workers in the Food and Beverage sector.
+• In October 2024, the Transportation and Travel sector led the BC tourism industry with approximately 89% full-time workers, as compared to a low of 51% full-time workers in the Food and Beverage sector.

 Chart 6 tracks monthly full time and part time employment in BC’s Tourism and Hospitality sector since 2019.
 This chart has three display options, which can be toggled at the lower right-hand side of the chart.
 The first option displays the total employment as well as the percentage of full time and part time workers; while this option is selected, a single a single year and sector can be displayed at a time.
 The second option shows all sectors at once, and allows the user to select as single year and status at a time.
 The third option shows all years at once, and allows the user to select a single status and sector at a time.